driskull/ds2020/OUTLINE.md

 - Additional benefits of these widgets
   - Internationalized in 30+ languages
   - Developed to be accessible to keyboard & screen reader users
-  - Code for the view and sass is open source on Github for customization
+  - Code for the widget is open source on Github for customization
-  - reference guide for theming
+  - Links to tooling for theming & styling widgets
-  - Tooling available on Esri's Github.
 - We hope these widgets will make it easier to create awesome apps!
 - Thank you